What are my rights as a salaried employee in Virginia?

 What is Salaried Employment in Virginia?

 A salaried employee in Virginia is any individual who receives a predetermined amount of compensation at the end of every pay period regardless of the number of hours worked, quality, or quantity of their work.
-In Virginia, employers are required to pay their salaried employees at least once in a month.
+In Virginia, employers are required to pay their salaried employees at least once a month.
 The acceptable modes of salary payment include checks that are payable at face value, automated electronic transfers, direct deposits to card accounts, and prepaid debit cards.

 Virginia adopts the federal definition and classifications of salaried employees as outlined by the Federal Labor Standards Act (FLSA).
 Therefore, salaried employees in the state are classified into exempt and non-exempt based on their eligibility for overtime and whether they are subject to some state wage and hour laws.